snrnats/doc-centre/docfx_project/pro/api/shipments/allocating_with_a_specific_carrier_service.md

 The **Allocate Shipment with Carrier Service** endpoint enables you to allocate a shipment to a specific carrier service.
 To call **Allocate Shipment with Carrier Service**, send a `PUT` request to `https://api.sorted.com/pro/shipments/{reference}/allocate/service/{service_ref}`, where `{reference}`refers to the shipment you want to allocate and `{service_ref}` is the reference of the carrier service that you want to allocate to.

-PRO then attempts to allocate the specified consignment to the specified carrier service and returns an Allocate Result.
+PRO then attempts to allocate the specified shipment to the specified carrier service and returns an Allocate Result.

 [!include[_shipments_allocate_result](../includes/_shipments_allocate_result.md)]